homestar92/ring-lardner-transcriptions/In Conference.md

 “It seems funny to me,” said A. T. Lansing, “that the people in the post-office don’t open it and find out what it’s all about.
 Why, my wife opens my personal mail, and when I’m home I open hers.”

-“Don’t she care?” asked S. P, Daniels.
+“Don’t she care?” asked S. P. Daniels.

 “No, S. P.,” said the younger Lansing.
 “She thinks everything I do is all right.”